pierrebernatchez/latexhelper/doc/privatepypi.rst

    redirect_stderr = true

-If you want to be open up to the internet rather than just localhost you are going to want to change your command line above to this.
+if you don't want to serve the package index from the internet, but only form your localhost.
+You need to replace "mathsansmyster.bernatchez.net" with "localhost" in all the URLs that appear in what follows.
+You also need to change the line "command" above above to this:

 .. code-block:: bash

-   command=/home/ubuntu/devpi_venv/bin/devpi-server --host=0.0.0.0 --port=3141
+   command=/home/ubuntu/devpi_venv/bin/devpi-server

 We need to get the running supervisor to reread its configurations and